The Butterfly Chronicles: Chapter 2 "Caterpillars and Butterflies"

 Hannah’s little brother came out to look.
 He wanted in on the action, but he scared the butterfly away.
 I instructed Luke to give Hannah more space and it flittered back and landed on the flower for a second helping of nectar.
 We took more pictures.
 I asked Hannah if I could try.
 With as gentle a motion as I could employ, I took the flower and the butterfly skirted away.
 I handed the flower back to Hannah and it returned again.

 Hannah’s condition could change more quickly than West Virginia weather.
 She had a rare intestinal disorder.
 The motility in Hannah's bowels was almost non-existent.
-Food and fluid would gather in her intestines until she became very distended.
-Eventually, her bowels would move around enough to allow passage.
-Without going into too much detail, I will just say that Hannah would become quickly dehydrated.
+The nerves in Hannah's bowels were like separate musicians warming up in the orchestra before a concert.
+A lot was happening, but the nerves in the smooth muscle of her bowels were never in sync with each other.
+Without going into too much detail, I will just say that the concert never started for her.
 Hannah would go days and even weeks without a bowel movement back then.
 It was painful.
 It stunted her growth.
 At this point in her life, she had already had a couple of surgeries on her bowels as well as multiple PICC lines and central lines to provide her supplemental nutrition.

 Hannah never knew a life without the pain or inconvenience of medical intervention.
 Every day of her life involved medical drama.
 We had a scheduled appointment at the Brenner Children’s Hospital at Wake Forest in early August.
 Hannah had been having a decent summer, by her standards, until about a week before her appointment.
 Her bowels were obstructed once again.
-The first few days were ok, but after that, her nutrition began to suffer.
+The first few days were ok, but the result was becoming a familiar pattern.
+Her nutrition would suffer.
 There was just nowhere for food to go.
 Hannah also had a fast metabolism, so her limbs would get really skinny, almost overnight.

 When we arrived for her appointment, we knew that we would be there for a while.
 I figured that we would need another central line.
 This time, instead of the short-term PICC line, we would get a long-term “permanent” central line.
 This involved a catheter that went straight to her heart to provide complete nutrition.
 This would be with her the rest of her life.

 We arrived for her appointment and requested a room.
-They put her on the 8th floor in a room that had a caterpillar munching on leaves beside the entry door.
+They put her on the 8th floor in a room that had a little brownish caterpillar munching on leaves carved into the wall beside her door.
 It was about a three to four week stay as I recall.
 She received cards from her 3rd grade class at school.
 Her teacher and her class made cards with pipe cleaners crafted into the shapes of butterflies glued to the front.
 She received several cards from church members at United Methodist Temple in Beckley.
 Every card had a butterfly on the front.
 One lady even sent a 14K gold butterfly pendant.
 None of them had consulted with each other and none of them knew about my vision.

 Pictured above: Hannah with her butterfly.
 July 2008.